Michaeljvv/Projects/TreeMessanger/README.md

 # Tree Messenger
-This repository contains a simple messenger application built with Python that facilitates communication between clients through a server.
+  This Project contains a simple messenger application built with Python that facilitates communication between clients through a
+  server.

 - Overview
 Client-side